Our Product Pipeline

 Our Lenti-D product candidate has the potential to be a one-time treatment to stabilize the disease and prevent progression of childhood cerebral adrenoleukodystrophy.
 Our approach involves the ex vivo insertion of a functional copy of the ABCD1 gene into a patient's own hematopoietic stem cells.
 We are involved with an ongoing Phase 1/2 clinical program in France.
 Early promising clinical proof-of-concept results for two patients in a French study sponsored by INSERM and licensed by bluebird bio were reported in the November 2009 issue of Science.
 The safety and therapeutic benefits have been maintained for more than five years, and two additional patients have subsequently been treated.
 We are developing a next generation product, called Lenti-D. We were granted orphan drug designation for Lenti-D by both the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA) in 2012.

-We have initiated a larger Phase 2/3 clinical study, The Starbeam Study (ALD-102), to treat childhood cerebral adrenoleukodystrophy patients at sites in the United States and Europe in 2013.
+In October 2013, we initiated a larger Phase 2/3 clinical study, the Starbeam Study (ALD-102), to treat childhood cerebral adrenoleukodystrophy patients at sites in the United States and Europe.
 Information about the U.S. study is available on ClinicalTrials.gov or Starbeamstudy.com.

 Adrenoleukodystrophy is a rare X-linked, inherited neurological disorder that, in its most severe form, causes breakdown of the myelin sheath in the brain (a protective and insulating membrane that surrounds nerve cells) and progressive dysfunction of the adrenal glands.
 This damage can result in decreased motor coordination and function, visual and hearing disturbances, the loss of cognitive function, dementia, seizures, adrenal dysfunction and other complications, including death.
 Also known as Lorenzo's Oil disease, adrenoleukodystrophy is estimated to affect approximately one in every 20,000 people worldwide.
 In the childhood cerebral form, symptoms usually occur between the ages of 3 and 15 years.
 Children afflicted with this form of adrenoleukodystrophy develop normally until the onset of symptoms.
 Symptoms often progress rapidly and, in a matter of months or years, can lead to a vegetative state and, ultimately, death.